-You’ve probably done plenty of research into whether to get a dog, sorted out your puppy insurance and maybe even done a bit of new puppy shopping too, but it’s a good idea to actually think about what you’ll be doing in that crucial first 48 hours.
+You’ve probably done plenty of research into whether to get a dog, sorted out your puppy insurance, and maybe even done a bit of new puppy shopping, but it’s a good idea to actually think about what you’ll be doing in that crucial first 24 hours, and beyond.

 “Socialisation starts as soon as you bring your pup home,” says Oli.
-“Puppies need exposure to different situations, environments and ‘things’ to help develop a happy and confident dog.
+“Puppies need exposure to different situations, environments and ‘things’ to help them develop into happy and confident dogs.

-“From car trips, automatic doors at the supermarket, the vets to hoovers, children and other dogs – pups need to be exposed to as much as possible in a calm and positive way.”
+“Fromcar trips, automatic doors at the supermarket, and vet visits, to hoovers, children and other dogs – pups need to be exposed to as much as possible, in a calm and positive way.”

-“Socialisation should take place before they’re 16 weeks old and can shape their behaviour well into adulthood.
-If your puppy has missed the critical window, be patient and introduce them to knew environments slowly, says Oli.
+“Socialisation should take place before they’re 16 weeks old, and can shape their behaviour well into adulthood.
+If your puppy has missed the critical window, be patient and introduce them to new environments slowly,” says Oli.

 What you’ll need for day one